How do I submit a new study?

 How do I submit an online renewal?

 To begin the online renewal process, log in to the IRBIS online system and click “renewal” in the upper left-hand corner.
-If your study is still open to enrollment, please be sure to submit the most recently approved consent form for stamping.
-If your renewal requires a modification, please begin the renewal process FIRST and respond “yes” when asked if the renewal involves a modification.
+If your renewal requires a modification, please begin the renewal process FIRST and respond “yes” when asked if the renewal involves a modification (question #9 of the renewal application).

 ONLINE ROUTING AND CERTIFICATION